openstack/nova-specs/specs/pike/approved/custom-resource-classes-in-flavors.rst

 this resource class, and the node the instance exists on will be schedulable with new-style flavors.

+For example, let's say an existing ironic instance has a resource_class of ``CUSTOM_BAREMETAL_GOLD`` which is accounted for in the baremetal service, but is not reported as an allocation against the resource provider  in the placement service.
+If an operator configures a flavor's extra_specs and sets ``resources:CUSTOM_BAREMETAL_GOLD="1"``, the scheduler may pick a node to host the instance that placement thinks is available, as there are no allocations against it, but the resource is actually already consumed.
+This would result in a build failure.

+To resolve this, we need to do two things:

-We'll need to check each existing instance at Pike startup, in the driver layer.
-If the ironic node that the instance exists on has a resource class defined, we add the custom resource class to ``instance.flavor``, correcting the allocations lazily.
+1. We'll need to check each existing instance at Pike startup, in the driver layer.
+If the ironic node that the instance exists on has a resource class defined, we add the custom resource class to ``instance.flavor``.

+2. When updating instance allocations in the ``update_available_resource`` periodic task in the nova-compute service, the scheduler report client will need to check for custom resource classes on the ``instance.flavor`` and report those into the placement service.

 REST API impact
 ---------------